bezabu/bb-gp-pp4-part/README.md

     - Test the functionality

 Defect list pagination

 - As a user I can separate long lists into pages so that page load times are decreased and the information is not overwhelming
   - Acceptance Criteria:
-    - AC1 The defect list is seperated across pages
+    - AC1 The defect list is separated across pages
     - AC2 The user can navigate between these pages
     - AC3 The user can specify the number of items per page
   - Tasks:
     - Use pagination on defect list
-    - Update Urls to accomodate pagination
+    - Update Urls to accommodate pagination
     - Add links at the bottom of the list

 Edit or delete updates
-- As a Admin I can edit or delete updates so that duplicates or entries logged in error can be removed
+- As an Admin user I can edit or delete updates so that duplicates or entries logged in error can be removed
   - Acceptance Criteria:
     - AC1 When logged in as an admin, an option to edit or delete appears on the defect detail page
-    - AC2 Selecting edit opens up a prepopulated form
+    - AC2 Selecting edit opens up a pre populated form
     - AC3 A modal asking the user to confirm appears when selecting delete
   - Tasks:
     - Add edit and delete buttons for each iterated update on defect detail template
-    - Add javascript to pre fill the update form for editing and change the form action
+    - Add Javascript to pre fill the update form for editing and change the form action
     - Add an update view to catch the new POST request with the updated data
-    - Add javascript to trigger delete view
+    - Add Javascript to trigger delete view
     - Add delete view to remove entry from update model
     - Add a confirmation modal before actually deleting